 Most people are confused about the differences between production and competition.
 They see them as opposites, which means that, since production is productive, competition must be destructive.
 What people fail to see is that competition and production are the opposite in methods but not in their goals.
-Properly understood, both must be productive while working in very different realms.
+Properly understood, both must be productive in building up positions while working in very different realms.

 What's the difference?

 Competition exists everywhere that comparisons among alternative choices take place.
+In the external competitive environment, this is a choice of responses to external changes.
 Production exists wherever objects are transformed to create more valuable objects.
 Competition and production work together to produce value, but they demand very different skill sets and methods.

 Production works by following a set of methods that transform raw materials into products or services, that is, objects into more valuable objects.
 Competitive methods work by winning support and discouraging opposition to a certain choice among alternatives.
 Production methods work on objects while competitive methods work on people.
 The more efficiently we produce objects, the more value we can potentially create in competition with others.
 The better our competitive skills, the more support our productive skills will gain the alternative choices.